MicrosoftDocs/microsoft-365-docs-pr.nl-NL/microsoft-365/security/office-365-security/microsoft-message-phishing-report-terms.md

     1. use the software in any way that is against the law or to create or propagate malware; or
     1. share, publish, distribute, or lend the software, provide the software as a stand-alone hosted solution for others to use, or transfer the software or this agreement to any third party.

 4. **EXPORT RESTRICTIONS.** You must comply with all domestic and international export laws and regulations that apply to the software, which include restrictions on destinations, end users, and end use.
-Ga voor meer informatie over exportbeperkingen naar [https://aka.ms/exporting](https://aka.ms/exporting) .
+For further information on export restrictions, visit <https://www.microsoft.com/exporting>.

 5. **SUPPORT SERVICES.** Microsoft is not obligated under this agreement to provide any support services for the software.
 Any support provided is “as is”, “with all faults”, and without warranty of any kind.

 6. **UPDATES.** The software may periodically check for updates, and download and install them for you.
 You may obtain updates only from Microsoft or authorized sources.
 Microsoft may need to update your system to provide you with updates.
 You agree to receive these automatic updates without any additional notice.
 Updates may not include or support all existing software features, services, or peripheral devices.

 7. **BINDENDE ARBITRAGE EN VERKLARING VAN AFSTAND VOOR CLASS ACTION.** **Deze sectie is van toepassing als u in de Verenigde Staten woont (of als uw hoofdbedrijf zich in de Verenigde Staten van Amerika woont).** If you and Microsoft have a dispute, you and Microsoft agree to try for 60 days to resolve it informally.
-Als u en Microsoft niet in staat zijn, gaan u en Microsoft ermee akkoord een bindende, afzonderlijke arbitrage te binden vóór de **American Arbitration Association** onder de Federal Arbitration Act (FAA), en om elkaar niet voor een rechter of jury te dagvaarden.
+Als u en Microsoft niet in staat zijn, gaan u en Microsoft ermee akkoord een bindende, afzonderlijke arbitrage te binden vóór de **American Arbitration Association** onder de Federal Arbitration Act (FAA), en om ze niet voor een rechter of jury te dagvaarden.
 Instead, a neutral arbitrator will decide. **Rechtszaken met rechtszaken,** arbitrage in de hele klas, privézaken met een advocatenklacht, en alle andere zaken waarbij iemand een vertegenwoordigende functie heeft, **zijn niet toegestaan;** geen afzonderlijke zaken combineert zonder toestemming van alle partijen.
-De volledige arbitrageovereenkomst bevat meer voorwaarden en is nu in [https://aka.ms/arb-agreement-1](https://aka.ms/arb-agreement-1) overeenstemming.
+The complete Arbitration Agreement contains more terms and is at <https://aka.ms/arb-agreement-1>.
 You and Microsoft agree to these terms.

 8. **ENTIRE AGREEMENT.** This agreement, and any other terms Microsoft may provide for supplements, updates, or third-party applications, is the entire agreement for the software.